Dave to tape a rare Friday Late Show episode

 "CHEERS to David Letterman for being a good neighbor.
 To thank Rupert Jee for his 12 years of comic service, Dave replaced an out-of-date billboard near Times Square for a Rod Stewart concert with a giant ad for his pal's Hello Deli (located around the corner from Late Show's Ed Sullivan Theater).
 Jee, what a swell guy!"

-Starbucks pours excitement into its annual meeting of shareholders with high-flying coffee caper
+Starbucks pours excitement into its annual meeting of shareholders

 February 8, 2006